shakfu/chuck-max/README.md

 ln -s $(shell pwd) "$(HOME)/Documents/Max 8/Packages/$(shell basename `pwd`)"
 ```

-This makes the package and it's contents available in Max.
+This makes the package and its contents available in Max.

 ## Usage